rusty-bits/octool/README.md

 'P' (capital P) prints out some `tool_config_files/resource_list.json` data for debugging

-'q' `quit` without saving
+'q' `quit` - if unsaved changes were made to the `config.plist` octool will show a warning and allow changes to be saved or ignored

 'r' `reset` - if a single item is selected, reset its value to the same as the `Sample.plist` value
  - if a section is highlighted, reset the whole section to the same as the `Sample.plist`

 's' `save` a copy of the `config.plist` as `INPUT/modified_config.plist`
- - `modified_` will be added to the begining of the saved file unless you are already working on a file whose name starts with `modified_`
+ - `modified_` will be added to the begining of the saved file unless you are already working on a `modified_` file
+ - the saved file will be checked with `ocvalidate` for any errors

 'x' `cut` - remove the highlighted field or section from the plist